ElmWer/pyLEC/README.md

-    LEC: Largest Empty Circle between Points in a flat plane also know as Toxic Waste Dump or  Pole of Inaccessibility problem
+    LEC: Largest Empty Circle between Points in a flat plane also know as Pole of Inaccessibility
+    problem